-On January 18, 2014 a diverse group of over 200 coders inspired by Dr. Martin Luther King Jr. and the National Day of Service, gathered in NYC and online to contribute to open source, social impact projects.
+Coder Day of Service was a community event inspired by Dr. Martin Luther King Jr. and the National Day of Service.
+For one day, 200 coders came together in New York City to contribute to over 50 open-source social impact projects.

 Quill is a web-based tool that provides personalized, interactive grammar lessons for middle school students.
 Coders helped improve the experience of students and teachers through several new features and bug fixes.
 Read the full story of the 18 coders who helped Quill here.

 Kinvolved improves K-12 student attendance and graduation rates by engaging families.
-At Coder Day, coders built a prototype to help teachers share their best practices about family engagement.
+During Coder Day of Service, coders built a prototype to help teachers share their best practices about family engagement.

 To see a video summary of the day, click here.

 To read the full case study, click here.

 Recess was an unconventional evening presented by the AMA Colorado and Ignite Denver and managed by Equili.
 Attendees gathered at the Denver Museum of Art to gain inspiration and give their left brain a rest.
 Recess brought speakers and experts from all walks of life to give attendees an opportunity to break away from their daily routine; recharge and find inspiration to refuel their creative energy.

 Tech Garden was a community-led event designed by community leaders from MergeLane, Techstars, Galvanize, BoomTown, and LadyCoders to empower more women to start technology companies by connecting them to a network of like-minded women for support, shared learning, and role models.